Power-over-ethernet (PoE) is one of the methods you can use to provide power and an internet connection to your security cameras.

 If you’re using quality components, PoE is designed to deliver power safely and efficiently.
 PoE devices ensure proper power throughout the life of the product to prevent overloading or under-powering.
 More advanced PoE products also have protection systems to prevent short-circuiting, or excessive current, making it much safer than a traditional system powered by an outlet.

 Upgrading to PoE is straightforward.
-There are two options – a PoE switch or PoE injector.
+There are two options: a PoE switch or PoE injector.

 A PoE switch acts as a network switch that has power over ethernet injection built-in.
 You can connect devices to the switch and it will detect if its PoE compatible and supply power as needed.

-A PoE injector, or otherwise known as a midspan, is used to add compatibility to non-PoE network links.
+A PoE injector, otherwise known as a midspan, is used to add compatibility to non-PoE network links.
 This can be used to upgrade existing LAN installations to PoE and provide an easy solution where fewer PoE ports are required.

-With IP/cloud cameras you can also use a PoE splitter which patches into the camera’s network connection to provide lower voltage to optimally power the camera via ethernet.
+With IP/cloud cameras, you can also use a PoE splitter which patches into the camera’s network connection to provide lower voltage to optimally power the camera via ethernet.